Paraphrase Generation as Unsupervised Machine Translation: Experiments

 \subsection{Experiment Setups}

-We consider both the unsupervised and unsupervised setups.
-There are two differences between the unsupervised and unsupervised setups: for the supervised setup, (1) the training data provides guidance on pairing $C_{src}$ and $C_{tgt}$; and (2) the pretrained model will be used as initialization and later finetuned on the labeled dataset.
+We consider both the supervised and unsupervised setups.
+There are two differences between the supervised and unsupervised setups: for the supervised setup, (1) the training data provides guidance on pairing $C_{src}$ and $C_{tgt}$; and (2) the pretrained model will be used as initialization and later finetuned on the labeled dataset.
 Datasets that we use for evaluation include Quora, WikiAnswers \citep{fader-etal-2013-paraphrase}, MSCOCO \citep{lin2014microsoft} and Twitter \citet{liu2019unsupervised}.